How to Handle Food Insecurity as a College Student

 5. Find Local Food Kitchens

-Food kitchens, sometimes referred to as soup kitchens, provide food for free or at minimal prices to people in need.
+Food kitchens, sometimes called soup kitchens, provide food for free or at minimal prices to people in need.

 Different types of organizations, including shelters and churches, host these kitchens.
-Many food kitchens provide basic food options like soup and bread — others have more variety.
+Many food kitchens provide basic options like soup and bread, while others offer more variety.

 Search online for “food kitchens” or “soup kitchens” in your area to find these organizations and their locations.